rudrarathod/yt-mini-player-extention/README.md

 ### Using the Picture-in-Picture Button

+### Using the Google Lens Button

 1. **Navigate** to any YouTube video
+2. **Look** for the Google Lens button in the video player controls (located near the settings gear icon)
+3. **Click** the button to capture the current video frame and open it in Google Lens in a new tab
+4. Use the popup to toggle the Google Lens button on or off

+5. **Navigate** to any YouTube video
-2. **Look** for the picture-in-picture button in the video player controls (located before the settings gear icon)
+6. **Look** for the picture-in-picture button in the video player controls (located before the settings gear icon)
-3. **Click** the button to open the video in a floating window
+7. **Click** the button to open the video in a floating window
-4. The video will appear in a dedicated floating window that stays on top of other applications
+8. The video will appear in a dedicated floating window that stays on top of other applications

 ### Using Gesture Controls (Brightness & Volume)